hanssy130/Tutors4Zoomers/README.md

 5. Enter `npm install` and it will automatically detect the dependencies from package.json (e.g. Express, Socket, etc).
 6. To run a local server, enter `node index.js`.
 ***!Warning!*** To use socket.io locally, ensure that the local host port is selected in `/public/sketch.js` and `/public/sessionlist.js`.

-# Video Chat Implementation
-The video chat implementation is built using WebRTC, socket.io.
-By using getUserMedia() to capture user stream, RTCPeerConnection is then used to set up connection between users to allow data transfer.
-Note: user need to establish a TURN/STUN server to allow data transfer.
-We got our server from Twillio's services.

-# Chatroom Implementation
-The chatroom implementation is built on socket.io library.
-Socket allows real-time, bi-direction event based data transfer, which allows us to send simple messages to all users in the room.